botbot-priv/botbot-priv.github.io/content/GreatSoftware.md

 draft: false
 comments: true
 ---
-The following article is an article intended to describe some of the key things to consider when designing software architecture.
+The following article is an article intended to describe some of the key things to consider when designing Salesforce architecture.

 It contains real anecdotes from my decade long career working with enterprise clients implementing Salesforce and combines this experience with the best of the Salesforce Well-Architected framework although I hope the principles described are equally applicable when implementing other software.

-TLDR: Great software architecture is intentional, simple & flexible.
+TLDR: Great Salesforce architecture is intentional, simple & flexible.
 Ensure you are working on the right thing, making sure your architecture is simple and easy to understand and flexible enough to handle the inevitable missed / new requirements.

 ——
-# Great software architecture is intentional, simple & flexible.
+# Great Salesforce architecture is intentional, simple & flexible.
 ——
 ## Intentional